StackVista/stackstate-docs/setup/agent/k8sTs-kubernetes-openshift.md

 **StackState Agent V2**
 {% endhint %}

-To retrieve topology, events and metrics data from a Kubernetes or OpenShift cluster, you will need to have the following installed in the cluster:
+To retrieve topology, events, logs and metrics data from a Kubernetes or OpenShift cluster, you will need to have the following installed in the cluster:

 * StackState Agent V2 on each node in the cluster
 * StackState Cluster Agent on one node
 * StackState Checks Agent on one node
 * kube-state-metrics
+* Cluster logging (OpenShift only)
+* Cluster logging forwarder (OpenShift only)

 To integrate with other services, a separate instance of StackState Agent V2 should be deployed on a standalone VM.